-The business attorneys at LawTrades have plenty of experience with affiliate agreements and will be able to educate you on the common ways to structure the agreement.
+The affiliate agreement lawyers at LawTrades have plenty of experience with affiliate agreements and will be able to educate you on the common ways to structure the agreement.

 Protect your company's reputation